Officers' Skat: Trumps

 The Jack of Clubs/Unter of Acorns is the highest-ranking card in a Suit game and is called in German der Alte ("the old man").

 The non-trump suit cards are ranked A-10-K-Q-9-8-7 (or A-10-K-O-9-8-7 for the German pack respectively).

-Playing
+Play

 The player who has chosen trumps, the declarer, starts the game by leading to the first trick with one of his face-up cards.
 The player going second must 'follow suit' if possible.
 If a player is unable to follow suit, i.e. he is 'skat' or 'blank', he can throw down a card (give up a card of his choice) or in the case of having no cards of the same suit left, he may trump it (play a trump and win the card).
 The rules are the same as those for Suit, Grand and Ramsch in Skat.

 After each trick, any exposed face down cards are flipped.
 The winner of the trick leads to the next trick.